vanshikapringle/NAMI/README.md

 ## 📖 Overview

-**nami.** (Trails & Tales) is a personal travel journal and memory archive designed to help you preserve, visualize, and reflect on your travel experiences.
+**NAMI** (Trails & Tales) is a personal travel journal and memory archive designed to help you preserve, visualize, and reflect on your travel experiences.
 By letting you upload photos and combining them with location-aware data, Nami automatically extracts coordinates via EXIF metadata to map your trails on an interactive dashboard.
 Built with a beautiful, minimal retro aesthetic, Nami turns scattered travel moments into a structured digital atlas.

 ## ✨ Features